seignovert/pyvims/README.md

 PyVIMS
 =======
-Python package to manipulate the Cassini VIMS data
+Python package to manipulate the Cassini VIMS data.

 Dependencies:
 --------------